JosephManni/ai-presenter/README.md

 # ai-presenter
-Create full presentations with effects, all with just a prompt
+Create full presentations with just a prompt.
+Powered by GPT 4